What Is An Enrolled Agent?

 Why Should I Choose An Enrolled Agent Who Is A Member Of The National Association of Enrolled Agents (NAEA)?

-The NAEA ensures that every member adheres to the strictest professional, moral and ethical guidelines, so as to provide the best representation for taxpayers before the IRS.
-This extremely strong and well-trained network of tax professionals maintain their knowledge via continuing professional education throughout their careers, and ensure that their taxpayer clients’ problems are solved to a reasonable extent according to the tax code.
+The NAEA ensures that every member adhere to the strictest professional, moral and ethical guidelines, so as to provide the best representation for taxpayers before the IRS.
+This extremely strong and well trained network of tax professionals maintain their knowledge via continuing professional education throghout their careers, and ensure that their taxpayer clients’ problems are solved to a reasonable extent according to the tax code.

 How Can An Enrolled Agent Help Me?